phantomachine/BJBANKS/README.md

 Notebooks and source code related to the paper

-*Imperfectly Competitive Banks and Macroeconomic Policy Consequences* (A working title)
+*Money, Credit and Equilibrium Imperfectly Competitive Banking* (A working title)

 by Allen **Head**, Timothy **Kam** and Ieng-Man **Ng**